emyus/PDE/DEvito/README.md

-# PDE/DEvito
+# PDE
-Solving diffusion one-dimensional diffusion and wave equation using Devito
+Numerical computation of one-dimensional diffusion and wave equation in Python